Sushilkumar1999/java-selenium-self-healing-framework/README.md

 ## ⚠️ Known Limitations

-* Locator fallback order is static (no confidence scoring yet)
+* Locator healing is deterministic (not AI-based)
-* Successful fallback locators are not persisted
-* No AI/DOM similarity-based healing in Stage 1
+* DOM similarity matching is not implemented
+* Healing decisions are rule-based by design

 ---

-## 🚀 Future Enhancements
+## 🚀 Future Enhancements (Stage 3 Ideas)

-* Persist successful fallback locators for future runs
+* Smarter locator ordering rules (ID vs XPath preference)
-* Locator confidence scoring
+* Time-based confidence decay
-* External locator storage (JSON / YAML)
+* Externalized locator definitions
-* Smarter healing strategy based on historical success
-* Cross-browser self-healing
 * CI integration with Jenkins / GitHub Actions

 ---

 ## 📌 Summary

-This project demonstrates a **practical, simple Selenium automation framework** with **custom self-healing logic and thread-safe parallel execution**.
-It addresses real-world automation challenges while keeping the implementation simple, transparent, and fully under developer control.
+This project demonstrates a **real-world, learning Selenium automation framework** that:

+* Heals broken locators
+* Learns from execution history
+* Adapts over time
+* Runs safely in parallel
+* Explains its behavior clearly through reports

+The framework is intentionally kept **simple, transparent**, focusing on strong fundamentals rather than hidden magic.

 ⭐ If you find this project useful, feel free to fork or contribute.